CloudMonitor

 Create an alert rule

-In addition to the default initiative alert rules, you can create alert rules for more metrics based on your business requirements.
-Follow these steps to create an alert rule:
+In addition to the default initiative alert rules, you can create custom alert rules for other metrics.
+To create an alert rule:

 -